dotnet/docs/docs/standard/numerics.md

 ---
 # Numerics in .NET

-.NET provides the range of numeric integer and floating-point primitives, as well as <xref:System.Numerics.BigInteger?displayProperty=nameWithType>, which is an integral type with no theoretical upper or lower bound, <xref:System.Numerics.Complex?displayProperty=nameWithType>, which represents complex numbers, and a set of SIMD-enabled types in the <xref:System.Numerics> namespace.
+.NET provides a range of numeric integer and floating-point primitives, as well as <xref:System.Numerics.BigInteger?displayProperty=nameWithType>, which is an integral type with no theoretical upper or lower bound, <xref:System.Numerics.Complex?displayProperty=nameWithType>, which represents complex numbers, and a set of SIMD-enabled types in the <xref:System.Numerics> namespace.

 ## Integer types